Tagged: solidarity

 Call for International Solidarity from Bangladesh: Garment Workers fight for increase in Minimum Wage

 For the past few months garment workers in various parts of Bangladesh took to the streets in their struggle for a proper increase in basic minimum wage.
-Currently workers are still paid at least 8 000 BDT (73 USD) per month.
-Labour unions demand an increase to at least 23 000 BDT, the Garment Workers’ Trade Union Center (GWTUC) fights for a minimum wage of 25 000 BDT.
-Following a week of intense strikes, blockades and street protests the wage board announced an increase of 56% (12 500 BDT) on November 7th, effective from December 2023.
-Unions reject this decision and announced to continue the fight for a proper increase.
+Up until December 2023 garment workers received a minimum wage of 8 000 BDT (73 USD) per month, which was set in 2018.
+Labour unions demand an increase to at least 23 000 BDT, the Garment Workersโ Trade Union Center (GWTUC) fights for a minimum wage of 25 000 BDT.
+On November 7th, following a week of intense strikes, blockades and street protests, the wage board announced an increase of the minimum wage to 12 500 BDT, effective from December 2023.
+Unions reject this decision and announced to continue the fight for a proper living wage.
+Workers โ especially with families โ are unable to survive with a monthly income of 12 500 BDT (113 USD) only.

 This NEWS section provides updates on the movement continuously.